-- at least ten units of Board Developed Courses - at least three courses of two units or greater - · at least eight units of Category A courses - at least two units of English - and at least four subjects
+- at least ten units of Board Developed Courses - at least three Board Developed courses of two units or greater - at least two units of English - and at least four subjects

 A subject is the general name given to an area of study.
 A course is a branch of study within a subject.
 A subject may have several different courses, for example, with the subject English the courses will include English Standard, English Advanced, HSC English Extension 1, etc.